steff333/calibre-server/README.md

 Restricting access to the serivce
 ------------------------

 It is possible to restrict access to the server to authorized users only.
-To do so you must define the user and their rights in the desktop application under
+To do so, you must define users and their rights in the desktop application

-   Preferences -> sharing of the net.
+see Calibre -> Preferences -> sharing of the net.

 As a result a SQLite-database file is created in your calibre home directory (e.g. ~/.config/calibre/server-users.sqlite).

-To use this file, mount the folder with your database file as well and start the container with
+To use this file, mount the folder with your database file as well and enable authentication with this file

     docker run -p 80:8080 -v /media/calibre/books:/opt/calibre/library -v ~/.config/calibre:/opt/calibre/config --name calibre-server 9z3eu/calibre-server --userdb /opt/calibre/config/server-users.sqlite --enable-auth